Apriori Knowledge in an Era of Computational Opacity: The Role of AI in Mathematical Discovery: Introduction

 Nevertheless, in Section~\ref{sec:4}, we argue that mathematicians can overcome this limitation by applying a transparent proof-checker to an appropriately structured output of a DNN or LLM.
 So long as this proof-checker may be understood as a mechanized exercise of human proof-checking capacities, we claim that we can acquire genuine mathematical knowledge using opaque DNNs or LLMs from the output of the proof-checker, even though this knowledge may not be obtained directly from the DNN or LLM itself.

-In this way, we arrive at the perhaps surprising result that it is possible to acquire genuine mathematical knowledge of a fact whose proof was generated by a process that is not mathematically intelligible to us, \textit{and} is so complex that it is not human-checkable in any way.
-This suggests that AI can indeed play a significant and potentially transformative role in generating genuine mathematical knowledge in pure mathematics.
+In this way, we arrive at the perhaps surprising result that it is possible to acquire genuine apriori knowledge of a mathematical fact $X$ purely on the basis of the output of a computer, where a proof of $X$ has been generated by a process that is entirely opaque to us, \textit{and} is so complex that the proof is not human-checkable in any way.
+This suggests that AI can indeed play a significant and potentially transformative role in generating genuine mathematical knowledge and that there is perhaps a larger set of cases than one might expect in which we can answer our Main Question affirmatively and acquire apriori knowledge purely on the basis of the output of a computer.